Written by Ron Kingsley, LCA Tax Attorney and Owner

-In general, I have found that Lake County Appeal’s clients are aware of one of the two most common grounds for property tax appeals in Lake County: one based on comparable sales (“comparable sales appeals”), and one based on equality of assessment (“uniformity of assessment appeals”).
+In general, I have found that Lake County Appeal’s clients are aware of one of the two most common grounds for property tax appeals in Lake County: one based on comparables sales (“comparable sales appeals”), and one based on equality of assessment (“uniformity of assessment appeals”).
 However, they are often unaware that either (or both) can be grounds for a property tax appeal.

 Comparable Sales Appeals